Introduction

 Content

 This book is not technical.
 We will not discuss the details of public cloud design patterns, security, reliability, how to optimize computer loads, or select the proper data storage.
-As a modern architect, you will need these skills, of course, but there are already many great resources for them.
+As a modern architect, you will need these skills, but there are already many great resources.
 This book is about expanding your horizons to apply your technical skills in complex organizations.
-Or to broaden your horizons as a head or manager of architects, to organize and support architects to use their technical skills more effectively as a team.
+You can broaden your horizons as a head or manager of architects and organize and support architects to use their technical skills more effectively as a team.

 Is This A Proven Method?